franklindyer/bare-bones-blog/README.md

 - Static resources are stored in `/web/img`, `/web/css`, `/web/js` and are served at `/<type>/<name>`.
 - Post metadata is stored in `/web/blog.db`.
 Run `.schema` in sqlite3 for a list of tables/columns.

 It is recommended to run this app using Docker.
-You can do this using the following steps:
+You can do this quickly using the following steps:
 - Install Docker.
 - Clone this repository.
+- Change directory into the cloned repo.
 - Run `docker run -p <your_port>:8080 -v ./web:/data/app/web frpzzd/bare-bones-blog:latest`.
 	- `-p <your_port>:8080` binds port `8080` of the container to `<your_port>` on your machine
 	- `-v ./web:/data/app/web` binds the directory `./web` of this repo to `/data/app/web` in the container